foreverbell/parakeet/README.md

 ## Disclaimer

 I know **nothing** about Compiler Theory, Haskell and Japanese.
 This repository is purely for fun, and serving as a test-bed for some Haskell experiments.
+So this repository is not intended to upload to Hackage.

 ## Introduction